chinmayarvind23/disagreement-aware-RAG/README.md

 Disagreement-Aware RAG (Answer/Abstain)
 =======================================

-**One-liner:** A retrieval-augmented QA system that **predicts disagreement risk** and **abstains** when answers are likely contentious or weakly grounded---improving reliability at a chosen coverage level.
-Inspired by Kang et al., *Everyone's Voice Matters* (AAAI 2023).
+This app is a retrieval-augmented QA system that **predicts disagreement risk** and **abstains** when answers are likely contentious or weakly grounded.
+This improves reliability at a chosen coverage (questions answered out of total asked) level.
+This project was created inspired by Kang et al., *Everyone's Voice Matters* (AAAI 2023).

 * * * * *

 Why this matters
 ----------------

-Large language models can sound confident while being wrong---especially on subjective or under-specified questions.
-Following Kang et al.'s framing that **disagreement is signal, not noise**, this project treats "people would disagree here" as a first-class prediction target.
-We then enforce an **answer/abstain policy**: answer when risk is low and evidence support is strong; abstain otherwise.
-That yields a clear **coverage--risk trade-off** you can tune to your application.
+Large language models can be confident about incorrect facts.
+Kang et al.' states that **disagreement is signal, not noise**, this project treats "people would disagree here" as a prediction target and enforce an **answer/abstain policy**: answer when risk is low and evidence support is strong; abstain otherwise.
+This yields a clear **coverage--risk trade-off** that one can tune with larger datasets and for safety critical use cases.

 -   Kang, Dongyeop et al., 2023 --- *Everyone's Voice Matters: Quantifying Annotation Disagreement Using Demographic Information.* AAAI.
 DOI: <https://doi.org/10.1609/aaai.v37i12.26698>